 This command will create a database named student on desktop folder.
 Here, it is important to note that .open command is used as two ways.
-If database already created on a specific location, then it will open the database otherwise it will create a new one.
+If the database already created on a specific location, then it will open the database otherwise it will create a new one.

 Here whenever we run above SQLite command first it will check for student.db in location C:/Users/Admin-PC/Desktop/.
-If it finds, then it will open the database otherwise it will create new database named student.db.
+If it finds, then it will open the database otherwise it will create a new database named student.db.